adrian-pbustamante/Space-X-Falcon-9-first-stage-landing-prediction/README.md

 In this capstone, we will predict if the Falcon 9 first stage will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars;
 other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

+The project is divided in parts, each one on a different jupyter notebook.
+For the sake of readability/completeness I have included the code of the whole project in Capstone-project.ipynb